Aritra196/science-project-2026-CHS/README.md

 - Arghamegh Das
 - Aritra Mondal

-## #ESP8266 is not suitable for IoT based medium-level school projects
+## "#ESP8266 is not suitable for IoT based medium-level school projects"

 ## **Features:-**